enketo/enketo-legacy/Ubuntu_installation_instructions.md

 - restart apache: `sudo /etc/init.d/apache2 restart`

 #### DNS / hosts file:
-- if public site, point example.com and *.example.com to IP Address
+- if public site, point wildcard subdomains to IP Address
 - if running locally edit the hosts file (each subdomain will get its own line), and
 - if running on a local virtual machine, edit the VM's hosts file as well...